Metal Lock/Key Request

 - Days and times access should be granted.

-Sometimes a request does not exactly fit this model – an event may require a door or building to be unlocked for a certain period of time, or perhaps a time schedule for a door has to be changed for a college break, etc. This is not a problem, but as much detail as possible is important in order to be able to accurately and quickly process the request.
+Sometimes a request does not exactly fit this model – an event may require a door or building to be unlocked for a certain period of time, or perhaps a time schedule for a door has to be changed for a university break, etc. This is not a problem, but as much detail as possible is important in order to be able to accurately and quickly process the request.

 The Card Access Administrator will follow up on the request if additional information, clarification or approval is necessary, and once the request is closed out, an email confirmation will go back to all concerned regarding its disposition.
 The email thread is then archived to preserve a record of the request.
 This sounds complicated, but most requests are handled same-day or next-day.